Temazcal – Traditional steam sauna

 The use of straw and mud as building materials is not new and new trends are bringing it back as a system that provides buildings with enormous thermal insulation and is easy to install, so that in self-construction, it can be a real alternative for the unskilled or little skilled.
 Other advantages, such as the high fire resistance of pressed straw walls plastered with mud (tested in a laboratory) are making the current regulations in some European countries give the general public the possibility of building their homes with these materials.

-Carlos Gómez Flores director of the Fundación and columnist for the town of Bustamante, invited me along with Manuel Rodríguez, with whom he was working in Saltillo in a cooperation project, to visit the village coinciding with a workshop on alternative medicine that was celebrated in the town.
-One of the objectives was to give our opinion on the status of the holistic center located in an old building whose roof had suffered serious damage.
+Carlos Gómez Flores, director of the Foundation and chronicler of the municipality of Bustamante, invited me, along with Manuel Rodríguez, with whom he was collaborating in Saltillo on a cooperation project, to visit the town on the occasion of some alternative medicine conferences.
+One of the objectives was to give our opinion on the situation of the holistic center, located in an old building and whose roof had suffered serious damage.

 EN ES IT